OpenShot/openshot-qt/doc/clips.rst

 Cutting & Slicing
 -----------------
 OpenShot has many easy ways to adjust the start and end positions of a clip (otherwise known as cutting).
-The most common method is simply grabbing the left (or right) edge of the clip and dragging.
+The most common method is simply clicking the left (or right) edge of the clip and dragging.
 Here is a list of methods for cutting clips in OpenShot:

 .. table::
    :widths: 30